sorskoot/sorskoot-website/content/blog/2023-XX-XX-Tutorial-Levels.md

 # The Art of Crafting Engaging Tutorials in VR

-Hello Coders! 👾 Today, we're going to talk about one of the most crucial aspects of designing a successful VR game: creating engaging tutorial scenes.
-As you know, tutorials are often the first interaction players have with your game, so it's essential to make them informative and captivating.
+Hello Coders! 👾 Today, I want to talk about one of the most crucial aspects of designing a successful VR game: creating engaging tutorial scenes.
+Tutorials are often the first interaction players have with your game, so it's essential to make them informative and captivating.

 ## Why Are Tutorial Scenes Important? 🎮